wistia/wistia-open-docs/_posts/embed-troubleshooting.md

 ---
 title: Embed Troubleshooting
 layout: post
-category: Embedding
+category: Troubleshooting
 description: Does your embed look a bit funky?
 Is it inside out, backwards, or upside down?
 You've come to the right place.
 post_intro:
   <p>Does your embed look a bit funky?
 Is it inside out, backwards, or upside down?
 You've come to the right place.</p>
 ---